 The Group transacts certain purchases and sales in foreign currencies.
-At 31 March 2016 there were no (2015: none) foreign currency forward contracts in force.
+At 31 March 2017 there were two (2016: none) foreign currency forward contracts in force.
+Due to the short term nature of these contracts, the fair value movement is deemed to be immaterial to the financial statements, and as such, full disclosure requirements of IFRS 7 have not been included here.